Cagayan, Misamis Oriental Sept 1944-May 1945

 Nimitz called the shots for the second prong, through the central Pacific, with forces of the Third and Fifth Fleets and their attendant task force groupings.

-To support this island-hopping strategy, the United States and the Allies assembled the most diverse and powerful armada in naval history in addition to overwhelming air forces.
+To support this strategy, the United States and the Allies assembled the most diverse and powerful armada in naval history in addition to overwhelming air forces.

 Of vital importance to the island-hopping strategy was the control of the air and sea.
 Carrier task force groupings provided abundant air power, both for offensive and defensive operations.
 Carrier-based planes were integral in turning the tide against the Japanese.